By: S. Easley

 After the Wedding or Efter brylluppet is a Danish film about a man whom once lived in Denmark, but left in order manage an orphanage in India.
 When work requires him to take a trip back to Denmark he learns about a secret that was kept from him way too long.

-The Housemaid is a Korean film about a woman, Eun-yi ,who is in need of money and subsequently becomes a live in maid for a socialite and her wealthy husband.
+The Housemaid is a Korean film about a woman, Eun-yi ,who is in need of money and subsequently becomes a live in maid for a businessman and her wealthy husband.
 The husband takes an interest in her and they begin an affair that has horrible consequences.

 I Saw the Devil is another Korean film.
 However, this film focuses on a secret agent, Kim Soo-hyeon whose fiancee is brutally murdered by a serial killer.
 The film follows the man as he goes to great lengths in order to find the man and avenge her death.